GameWithPixels/PixelsApp/README.md

 ## Patterns

 Lighting patterns let you customize how a dice will light up.
-There's a wide spectrum of possiblities, from a simple flash of colors to a rainbow effect, or more advanced effects such as waterfall, rotating rings, etc.
+There's a wide spectrum of possibilities, from a simple flash of colors to a rainbow effect, or more advanced effects such as waterfall, rotating rings, etc.

 ## Profiles